scattic/Pipeline/README.md

 This will install Ansible, create the hosts file and then launch the prereq.yaml Ansible playbook.

 The Ansible playbook will complete these actions:
+* install several required packages (apt and pip), such as Docker

 After the playbook is finished you'll still need to: